International Shipping Restrictions, Prohibitions, & HAZMAT

 If you're shipping within the U.S., see Domestic Shipping Prohibitions & Restrictions.

-If you're not allowed to ship an item in the U.S., you're not allowed to ship it to any other country.
-(And even if it is allowed domestically, it may not be allowed in another country.)
+- If you're not allowed to ship an item in the U.S., you're not allowed to ship it to any other country.

-APO/FPO/DPO shipments to foreign countries are treated like domestic mail, but they are still subject to those foreign countries’ laws.
+Shipments to U.S. military bases and embassies (APO/FPO/DPO) in foreign countries are treated like domestic mail, but they are still subject to those countries' laws.

 All USPS customers are responsible for: